Treatment and Reassurance for Problems Affecting Your Sex Life

 Specialized Expertise for Conditions Affecting Sexual Health

-The team at Lahey’s Center for Sexual Function work closely with experts in other fields to offer you complete care.
+The team at Lahey’s Center for Sexual and Reproductive Health works closely with experts in other fields to offer you complete care.
 We collaborate with gynecologists with advanced training and certification in treating menopause symptoms.

 If you have fertility issues, we work in conjunction with board-certified reproductive endocrinologists to provide you with the latest services in fertility care.

 We provide treatment and coordinate care for conditions including: